-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 The first time Maxwell Dlamini was arrested, he was 21 years old.

-It was April 2011, and the marketing student was at a demonstration in Mbabane, the capital of eSwatini, formerly known as Swaziland and considered by many as the last absolute monarchy in Africa.
+It was April 2011, and the marketing student was at a demonstration in Mbabane, the capital of Eswatini, formerly known as Swaziland and considered by many to be the last absolute monarchy in Africa.

 Keep readinglist of 4 items